 Generally speaking, fixed focal length (or prime) lenses are less susceptible to lens flare than zooms.
 This makes sense having in mind that primes are rather simple, optically speaking.

 More complicated zoom lenses contain more lens elements.
-Zooms, therefore, have more internal surfaces from which light sources can reflect, which results in more lens flare.
+Zooms, therefore, have more internal surfaces from which bright light sources can reflect, which results in more lens flare.

 However, this doesn’t mean that a zoom lens can’t minimize flare – the very best modern zooms handle flare really well.
 Modern high-end zoom lenses typically contain excellent anti-reflective coatings.